 Across Colorado for Search and Rescue:

-Training new members and maintaining skills and teamwork is vital to safely conducting these incidents.
+Training new members and maintaining skills and teamwork is vital to safely responding to these incidents.
 A backcountry search and rescue incident may be canceled quickly or take weeks to resolve.
 An incident may be completed by local responders or require a response from across the state.
-At times, teams with specialized skills or tools are needed.
-At times, the use of helicopters is warranted.
+Teams with specialized skills or tools are sometimes needed and the use of helicopters is occasionally warranted.
 At times, backcountry SAR teams work closely with park rangers, sheriff deputies, firefighters, guide services, ski patrollers, or a host of other partner agencies.
 These statistics are our attempt to synthesize the very diverse field of backcountry search and rescue in Colorado into figures and graphics that help you understand how we serve and support our communities.

 Percent of total hours per activity